EorEquis/FlatFlap/README.md

 		The ASCOM.FlatFlap.CoverCalibrator driver can be used with either a cover only (the light functionality will still present in the client, but will do nothing) or with some sort of switchable light source.
 (My own device is a small EL sheet and 12V DC inverter, controlled by a small relay).
-This driver is not capable of controlling brightness.

 		Download FlatFlap Setup.exe to install this driver.